bindhu0404/binance-futures-trading-bot/README.md

-# Simplified Binance Futures Trading Bot
+# Binance Futures Trading Bot

 ## Overview
 This is a Python-based simplified trading bot for Binance Futures Testnet (USDT-M).